rerun-io/rerun/docs/content/getting-started/navigating-the-viewer.md

 Try out the following:

--   Use the arrow buttons (or arrow keys on your keyboard) to step forward and backwards by a single frame
+-   Use the Arrow buttons (or Arrow keys on your keyboard) to step forward and backwards by a single frame
 -   Click play to watch the data update on its own
 -   Hit space bar to stop and start the playback
 -   Hold shift and drag in the timeline to select a region